Luke-Allington/South-African-Coast-Wave-Resource-Assessment/README.md

 - Richards Bay
 - Slangkop

 Each site has its own dataset, but they all go through the same script for consistency and easy comparison.
+(Supplied upon request)

 ---